Cincinnati Country Day School: Academics

 The school enrolls approximately 850 students from early childhood through high school (with a maximum of 75 per grade level).
 There are approximately 350 students in the lower school (grades PreK-4), 200 in the middle school (grades 5–8), and 300 in the upper school (grades 9-12).

+Niche.com ranked the school as the #1 best private high school, #1 best private K-12 school, and #1 best high school for STEM in the Cincinnati area for 2024.
+Country Day is ranked as the #5 private school in Ohio as of 2025.

 Polaris ranked Country Day the #1 school in Cincinnati for sending students to Harvard, Princeton, and MIT.
-In 2021, niche.com ranked Country Day as a top Cincinnati area College Prep School, Private High School, Best School, Most Diverse School, and having the Best Teachers.
+Cincinnati Country Day School has been awarded “Platinum with Access” in the 2023 AP School Honor Roll, issued by the College Board.

 Each year, 100% of graduating seniors attend four-year colleges.
 Fifteen percent of the class of 2021 was National Merit recognized.
 In 2020, 103 students in the middle and upper schools received gold, silver, bronze, and platinum status on the National French Contest and the National Spanish Exam.
 The school sits on a 60 acre campus in Indian Hill, Ohio.
 The school newspaper, called The Scroll (www.scrollonline.net) is part of the National Scholastic Press Association.